bieganski/gitlab-runner/docs/enterprise_guide/index.md

 - Instance-Level (Shared Runners): The customer's operations team provides Shared Runners for everyone.
 In one instance, there are ~60 Shared Runners deployed.
 - Group Runners: At the group (team) level, each team manages their own runners.
 - There is a dedicated Shared Runner cluster on OpenStack for hosting the instance-level (Shared Runners).
-    - Prometheus metrics
 - Basic shared runners offered with various virtual machine sizes:
   - small: 1 vCPU, 4GB memory, 20GB storage
   - medium: 2 vCPU, 4GB memory, 20GB storage
   - large: 4 vCPU, 8GB memory, 40GB storage
   - large: 8 vCPU, 16GB memory, 50GB storage